Updated March 26, 2020

 - If a Kansas employer has reduced an employee’s hours as a result of the pandemic, the employee can still file for unemployment, provided his or her weekly wages do not exceed the weekly benefit amount.
 Likewise, if Missouri employers have cut back hours because of the coronavirus, employees can file for partial unemployment.

 - Both Kansas and Missouri employers may be able to avoid temporary or permanent layoffs by applying for their state’s shared work programs, which allow available work to be divided among a specified group of affected employees.
 Those employees receive a portion of their UI benefits while working a partial workweek.
 KDOL’s site provides information about employer eligibility requirements for the state’s share work program.
-Missouri makes information available at https://labor.mo.gov/shared-work or by calling (573) 751-WORK (9675).
+Missouri makes information available at US Department of Labor Shared Work Program or by calling (573) 751-WORK (9675).